fbpx

 Set For Success

-Here are some of our best tips to prepare your workspace to help before you even put your pencil to paper:
+Here are some great tips to prepare your workspace before you even put your pencil to paper:

 Prepare Your Workspace

-Ready your art supplies.
-Gather and arrange any paper, pencils, colored pencils, watercolor pencils, paintbrushes, palettes, water, paper towels, scrap paper, lamps, and any other supplies you might need.
-This can also include putting on music or otherwise creating a calm atmosphere in which you’ll enjoy working!
+Ready your art supplies and your workspace.
+This can also include putting on music or otherwise creating a calm atmosphere in which you’ll ENJOY working!
+Gather and arrange any supplies you might need, such as:

 Light Source Setup